 Parshas Bo - The Role of the Unleavened Dough in Yetzi'as Mitzrayim

-Rashi, based on the Mechilta, explains the phrase (12:39), "...and they had not made provisions for themselves...", as a display of the strong belief in Hashem on the part of B'nei Yisroel.
+Rashi, based on the Mechilta, explains the phrase (Shemos 12:39), "...and they had not made provisions for themselves...", as a display of the strong belief in Hashem on the part of B'nei Yisroel.
 Rather than worrying about what they would eat upon departing from Mitzrayim on Pesach night, B'nei Yisroel trusted that Hashem would take care of their needs.

 This explanation actually adds to the mystery, for if, according to the Mechilta and Rashi, B'nei Yisroel demonstrated great faith by not preparing food for the journey, why did they bring along their unleavened dough?
-Should they not have been wiser to leave it behind, as an even greater display that they trusted in God to provide food, rather than putting forth effort to supply it themselves?
+Should they not have been wiser to leave it behind, in an even greater display that they trusted in Hashem to provide food, rather than putting forth effort to supply it themselves?

 In truth, there are two distinct types of trust.
-One is a trust in a business sense, in which one party trusts that the other party will carry through on its side of a deal.
+One is a trust in a business sense, in which a party trusts that the other party will carry through on its side of a deal.
 For example, a merchant will deliver goods to a purchaser with the assumption that the purchaser will pay for the goods when he is billed at a later date, as the purchaser can be trusted to keep his side of business deals.
 This type of trust is more of an expectation, in which each party expects that the other will uphold its contractual obligations.
 A second type of trust is that of faith, in which someone has faith in someone else and relies on that party in light of a personal relationship.
 When a child goes to preschool, he trusts that his parents will pick him up at the end of the day, as he has come to rely upon his parents and knows that they care for him.
 This is not a contractual trust; rather, it is a trust predicated on faith in the other party's carrying through due to a personal relationship.

 This concept may help us answer another vexing question.
 B'nei Yisroel were instructed to consume the Pesach offering in Egypt and to eat matzos and marror alongside the Pesach meat, all prior to the departure from Mitzrayim.
 The Torah states that the Pesach rites serve as a future remembrance of the Exodus.
 How could it be that B'nei Yisroel observed the rites of Pesach before leaving Egypt, seeing that the function of these mitzvos is for future commemoration of Yetzi'as Mitzrayim, which had not yet occurred?
 Was it logical for Pesach to be observed before the Exodus even took place?